Estimote/Android-Proximity-SDK/README.md

 # Location permissions

 In order for ProximitySDK to work, you need to grant your app a location permission.
 You can ask your user for the permission by yourself, or use our [RequirementsWizard](#checking-requirements-for-bluetooth-scanning-with-requirementswizard) to do it for you.
+> IMPORTANT: Since version 1.0.8 targeting Android SDK 31+ requires new permissions, that are not (yet) checked by RequirementsWizard.
+Please make sure your app has granted access to following permissions:
+> * android.permission.BLUETOOTH_CONNECT,
+> * android.permission.BLUETOOTH_SCAN,
+> * android.permission.ACCESS_FINE_LOCATION

 # Background support